SCU Lightning Complex Wildfires – Incident Information

 SR-130/ San Antonio Valley Road will remain closed to through traffic until Monday, September 14, 2020 as crews from different agencies will continue fire clean up along State Route 130 within the area that was affected by the SCU Lightning Complex.
 The Santa Clara Sheriff’s Office lifted the evacuation orders in that area at 10:00 AM on Saturday, September 5, 2020, which has allowed residents to re-enter their homes.
 Read full news release.

 If your home or property was damaged by the recent wildfires, help is available.
 Santa Clara County residents affected by the SCU Lightning Complex Wildfire can apply for federal disaster assistance.

 Residents can apply online at Disaster Assistance Program or visit an in-person registration location.
 The registration process will take approximately 20 minutes.
-The deadline to apply is December 11, 2020.
+The deadline is quickly approaching.
+You must apply by December 11, 2020 to receive federal assistance.

 3 Ways to Apply